-As a catalyst for occupant turnover and transactions, LA recovered the number of jobs lost during the 2008 recession by the end of 2014.
-A full jobs recovery based on population gain was finally achieved in 2019, just in time for the next recession to hit in February 2020.
+As a catalyst for occupant turnover needed for fee generating transactions, a full jobs recovery based on population gain in LA was finally achieved in 2019, just in time for the pandemic upheaval to hit in 2020.

-But in 2020, the pandemic economy overran the recession, putting an end to the caution and inefficiencies a recession induces.
+But in 2020, the pandemic economy overran what was to be a recession for curing excesses in the prior years, blocking out the caution, efficiencies and creativity a recession induces in most business.
 Mortgage rates plunged to historic lows as the Federal Reserve stepped up to fund the entire mortgage-backed bond market.
-The readily abundant low-cost mortgage funds provided rocket fuel for home sales – and prices – until the pandemic economy was abruptly ended, doubling the mortgage rate in early 2022 as funding returned to the Wall Street bond market managers.
+Readily abundant low-cost mortgage funds provided rocket fuel for home sales — and prices — until the pandemic economy was ended as abruptly as it began.
+Mortgage rates doubled and then some in early 2022 from the prior year as funding returned to Wall Street bond market managers.

-But low mortgage rates and fast rising prices in 2020 and 2021 did not induce homeowners to sell in light of pandemic-era job losses and extensive uncertainty about the economy.
+In light of pandemic-era job losses and extensive uncertainty about the direction of the economy, low mortgage rates and fast rising prices in 2020 and 2021 did not induce homeowners to sell, as expected.
 A legitimate caution swept the real estate market out of concern for finding a replacement home as turnover of ownership dwindled and new construction lagged badly.

-Expect sales volume in all types of property to continue to slip annually, the trend in sales volume since the peak in mid-2022.
-When declining prices next bottom, it will likely be around 2027 or 2028, brought on by the initial arrival of speculators and investors providing a short term pick up in sales volume and a price bump.
+Expect sales volume for all types of property to continue to slip annually, the trend in sales volume since the peak in mid-2022.
+When declining prices next bottom, it will likely be around 2027 or 2028, followed quickly by an initial arrival of speculators and investors providing a short term pick up in sales volume and a price bump.
 Only then as prices again start to rise will buyer-occupants sense a bottom to prices has developed and return to buy, as they do in every recovery period.

-Mortgage rates are expected to trend upward in the decade ahead, putting downward pressure on prices.
-Home sales volume follows the pace of price decline when mortgage rates remain high and trend higher – now roughly double the mortgage rates in 2013 which rates temporarily returned in the two year pandemic period.
-Thus, the long-term price outlook for Los Angeles mirrors the rest of the state, with the rapid price inflation and artificially low mortgage rates of 2020-2021 now long past.
+Mortgage rates are expected to trend upward in the decade ahead, putting downward pressure on prices as rates rise.
+Home sales volume follows the pace of price decline when mortgage rates remain high or trend higher.
+Thus, the long-term price outlook for Los Angeles mirrors the rest of the state, with the price inflation of 2020-21 induced by artificially low mortgage rates now long past.

 View the Los Angeles regional charts below for details on current activity and forecasts for its housing market.